OpenPaasDev/openpaas/README.md

 ## TODO

-- [ ] Provide `config.yaml` or file to process as parameter, with a default value of `./config.yaml`,
 - [ ] Init terraform version, parameterise?
 - [ ] Terraform variables from environment
-- [ ] Complete Command configuration for command and main subcommands, including any new flags (take it from the package documentation)

 - [ ] merge with bootstrap ansible branch